 7. Choose products made from recycled materials

-Choosing products made from recycled materials results in less demand for new plastic to be manufactured, and also supports this emerging sector which is working hard to ‘close the loop’, keeping plastic in use rather than having it end up as worthless waste.
+Choosing products made from recycled materials results in less demand for new plastic to be manufactured, while supporting this emerging consumer sector which is working hard to ‘close the loop’, keeping plastic in use rather than having it end up as worthless waste.

-Creating demand for products made from recycled materials gives plastic waste a value, and means it is less likely to end up in our environment.
+We can help make a difference by creating demand for products made from recycled materials, giving plastic waste a value, so it is less likely to end up in our environment.

 8. Consider sharing or hiring instead of owning

 Growing up in a consumer society, this one can be hard to get our heads round, but the truth is, we don’t always need to own things, and with an ever-growing population on our planet with depleting finite resources, it’s not wise for us to aspire to this either.